AEW Dynamite preview: Beach Break edition lineup, three matches and a wedding - Pro Wrestling Dot Net

 -Thunder Rosa vs. Britt Baker.

--A tag team battle royal for a shot at the AEW Tag Titles at AEW Revolution.
+-A tag team battle royal for a shot at the AEW Tag Titles at AEW Revolution (Entrants: Young Bucks, Top Flight, Private Party, Jungle Boy and Luchasaurus, FTR, Chris Jericho and MJF, Evil Uno and Stu Grayson, Sammy Guevara and Jake Hager, Santana and Ortiz, The Acclaimed).

 -The wedding of Kip Sabian and Penelope Ford.

-Powell’s POV: AEW Tag Champions The Young Bucks are battle royal entrants.
-It was announced that should they win the match, they will get to choose their own challengers for the AEW Tag Title match at the AEW Revolution pay-per-view on March 7.
+Powell’s POV: If the Young Bucks win the battle royal, they will get to choose their own challengers for the AEW Tag Title match at the AEW Revolution pay-per-view on March 7.
 Wednesday’s Dynamite will be live from Jacksonville, Florida at Daily’s Place.
 Join Jake Barnett for his live review of Dynamite every Wednesday at 7CT/8ET.
 Dot Net Members hear my same night audio reviews after each episode.

+hi i hope the dark order wins this rumble…it just feels like the right time for these old sparring partners of the young bucks to prove themselves….not something i would normally expect to say….if you think the match will be no good that would prove something to but it just feels right to me….